lshlyapnikov/demux-cpp/README.md

 ## 2. Development Environment

-This project was developed and tested exclusively on Linux using Clang version 17.0.6.
+This project was developed and tested exclusively on Linux using Clang version 17.0.6 and 18.

 **Prerequisites:**